Reading

 Reading for Pleasure:

 Reading for pleasure is very important at Freegrounds Junior School and children have plenty of opportunities to read books they have chosen.
 Daily ERIC (Everyone Reads in Class) sessions happen across the school and children have regular access to the school library to choose books.
+In addition to this, all classes have a class novel which is read to the children daily.
+Although core texts are selected to be age-appropriate and diverse, there are opportunities for pupils to express their preferences when the class text is selected, and for shorter poetry and picture books to be used as additional class reads.

 Teachers model positive attitudes to reading, sharing their own love of reading and making recommendations to pupils based on their individual likes and dislikes.
 Our school librarian and English lead regularly share updates around current children's fiction and non-fiction and provide supporting resources for class teachers.